thewoodfish/samaritan-db/README.md

 For the achievement of goal one, two crates were simply used:

 - Rocket: Rocket is used to handle the http networking aspect of the database.
-The database was inspired by couchDB and is build to be almost completely RESTful.
-Rocket helps us substancially in achieving this goal.
+The database was inspired by couchDB and is built to be almost completely RESTful.
+Rocket helps us substantially in achieving this goal.
 - Sled: Sled is used as the underlying data-store which handles all data storage and retrieval operations.
 It is a high performant embedded database that uses a B+ Tree engine.

 ### Steps in running the database